LiZhuoHong/SinoBF-1/readme.md

 # Satellite Mapping of Every Building’s Function in Urban China Reveals Deep Built Environment Diesparities
 <!-- **Author: Zhuohong Li, Linxin Li, Ting Hu, Mofan Cheng, Wei He, Tong Qiu, Liangpei Zhang, and Hongyan Zhang** -->
 <!-- ****Affiliation: Duke University, Wuhan University, Nanjing University of Information Science and Technology, and China University of Geosciences**** -->
 In this study, we present a building-level functional map of China, covering 110 million individual buildings across 109 cities using 69 terabytes of multi-modal satellite imagery.
 The national-scale map is validated by government reports and 5,280,695 observation points, showing strong agreement with external benchmarks.
-This enables the first nationwide, multi-dimensional assessment of inequality in the built environment across city tiers, geographical regions, and intra-city zones.
+This enables a nationwide, multi-dimensional assessment of inequality in the built environment across city tiers, geographical regions, and intra-city zones.

 <img src="https://github.com/LiZhuoHong/Paraformer/blob/main/Fig/Background.png" width="70%">